Sri Vaishnavism: Yamunacharya

 Yamunacharya was the grandson of Nathamuni, also known in Sri Vaishnava tradition as Alavandar, whose scholarship is remembered for correlating Alvar bhakti theology and Pancaratra Agama texts to Vedic ideas.
 He was the acharya (chief teacher) of Sri Vaishnavism monastery at Srirangam, and was followed by Ramanuja, even though they never met.
 Yamunacharya composed a number of works important in Sri Vaishnavism, particularly Siddhitrayam (about the nature of Atman, God, universe), Gitarthasangraha (analysis of the Bhagavad Gita), Agamapramanya (epistemological basis of Agamas, mapping them to the Vedas), Maha Purushanirnayam (extension of Nathamuni's treatise), Stotraratnam and Chathuh shloki (bhakti strota texts).

 Yamunacharya is also credited with Nitya Grantha and Mayavada Khandana.
 The Nitya Grantha is a ritual text and suggests methods of daily worship of Narayana (Vishnu).
-The 10th century Mayavada Khandana text, together with Siddhitrayam of Yamunacharya predominantly critiques the philosophy of the traditionally dominant school of Advaita Vedanta in Hindu philosophy, but also critiques non-Vedic traditions.
+The Mayavada Khandana text, together with Siddhitrayam critiques the philosophy of Advaita Vedanta and other non-Vedic traditions.

 Ramanuja

 The Sri Vaishnava tradition attributes nine Sanskrit texts to Ramanuja – Vedarthasamgraha (literally, "Summary of the Vedas meaning" (Note: This work is predominantly about the Hindu scriptures called the Upanishads which Ramanuja held as the essence of the Vedas.))
 Sri Bhasya (a review and commentary on the Brahma Sutras), Bhagavad Gita Bhashya (a review and commentary on the Bhagavad Gita), and the minor works titled Vedantadipa, Vedantasara, Gadya Traya (which is a compilation of three texts called the Sharanagati Gadyam, Sriranga Gadyam and the Vaikuntha Gadyam), and Nitya Grantham.

-Some modern scholars have questioned the authenticity of all but the three of the largest works credited to Ramanuja; the following texts are considered as authentically traceable to Ramanuja – Shri Bhashya, Vedarthasamgraha, and the Bhagavad Gita Bhashya.
+Some modern scholars have questioned the authenticity of all but three major works; Sri Bhasya, Vedarthasamgraha, and Bhagavad Gita Bhasya.

 Ramanuja's scholarship is predominantly founded on Vedanta, Upanishads in particular.
 He never claims that his ideas were original, but his method of synthesis that combined the Vedic ideas with popular spirituality, states Anne Overzee, is original.
-Ramanuja, wrote his biographer Ramakrishnananda, was "the culmination of the movement started from the Vedas, nourished by the Alvars, Nathamuni and Yamuncharya".
+According to his biographer Ramakrishnananda, Ramanuja was "the culmination of the movement started from the Vedas, nourished by the Alvars, Nathamuni and Yamuncharya".

 Ramunaja himself credits the theories he presents, in Vedarthasamgraha, to the ideas of ancient Hindu scholars such as "Bodhyana, Tanka (Brahmanandin), Dramida (Dravidacarya), Guhadeva, Kapardin and Bharuci".
 (Note: The texts of most of these scholars is lost to history.)
 The 11th-century scholarship of Ramanuja emphasized the concept of Sarira-Saririn, that is the world of matter and the empirical reality of living beings is the "body of Brahman", (Note: Brahman is the Vedic concept of metaphysical unchanging reality.) everything observed is God, one lives in this body of God, and the purpose of this body and all of creation is to empower soul in its journey to liberating salvation.